jbistis/SailWatchPro-Public/README.md

 1. **Connect to Expedition Marine**
   - Install the app on your iOS device.
-  - Open Settings and configure your boat's WiFi network details.
+  - In the SailProApp, touch Settings and configure your boat's WiFi network and other details.
   - Set the IP address to match the Expedition Marine network IP address you set in the previous step.
   - Set the UDP port to match the Expedition Marine network port you set in the previous step.
-  - Exit the app and restart to enable the connection and look for green status indicators.
+  - Restart to enable the connection and look for green status indicators.

 2. **Configure Your Boat**
   - Enter your boat name